wcharczuk/microscope/README.md

 ###Why do this?###

-It is hard to do complex logical operations in most regular expression engines (.net's not withstanding).
+It is hard to do complex logical operations in most regular expression engines (.net's included).
 Microscope acts as a layer above regular expressions that lets you combine operations logically, producing cleaner expressions that are easier to maintain.

 ###Installation###